OmenApps/django-pint-field/README.md

 IntegerPintFieldSaveModel.objects.filter(weight__range=(small, medium))
 <QuerySet [<IntegerPintFieldSaveModel: small>]>

-In [1]: IntegerPintFieldSaveModel.objects.first()
-Out[1]: <IntegerPintFieldSaveModel: small>

-In [2]: IntegerPintFieldSaveModel.objects.first().weight
-Out[2]: 10 <Unit('gram')>

-In [3]: IntegerPintFieldSaveModel.objects.first().weight.magnitude
-Out[3]: 10

-In [4]: IntegerPintFieldSaveModel.objects.first().weight.units
-Out[4]: <Unit('gram')>

 ```

-## Valid Lookups

-Other lookups will be added in the future.
-Currently available are:

-- exact
-- iexact
-- gt
-- gte
-- lt
-- lte
-- range
-- isnull

 ## Aggregates

 A number of aggregates have been implemented for the Django Pint Fields.
-Functionally they should perform for Pint Fields the same way django's default aggregates work for other field types, and each is prepended with "Pint".
+Functionally they perform for Pint Fields the same way django's default aggregates work for other field types, and each is prepended with "Pint".
 The aggregates include:

 - PintAvg
 - PintCount